 The above analysis showcases the reasons the use of the Walrasian equilibrium concept is ill-suited to study whether the legal-tender and official medium of exchange functions of money determine the price level.
 First, out-of-equilibrium actions are crucial to pin down the equilibrium, and it is not clear what "out-of-equilibrium" even means in the Walrasian framework.
-Second, the state's trading protocol crucially matters and interacts with the nature of sovereign liabilities to determine (or not) the price level, and so forcing delegation to a Walrasian auctioneer is an important and counterfactual restriction.
+Second, the state's trading protocol crucially matters and interacts with the nature of sovereign liabilities to determine (or not) the price level, and so forcing delegation to a Walrasian auctioneer is an important (and counterfactual) restriction.

 This section applies the insights from our strategic model to analyze price determination in a Walrasian version of it.
-We perform a translation exercise: For each of the main policies studied in our strategic setup, we design a Walrasian counterpart that delivers outcomes that are similar to the ones we obtain in the limit of strategic (but negligible) agents.
+We perform a translation exercise: For each of the main policies studied in our strategic setup, we design a Walrasian counterpart that delivers outcomes that are similar to the ones we obtain in the limit of strategic but negligible agents.
 This exercise highlights the dimensions of price-level determination that are neglected under the Walrasian approach relative to the strategic approach in which the state may default, and markets do not necessarily clear.
 More specifically, we deliver the four following insights.

 Insight #1: The fiscal theory of the price level is an extreme form of fiscal dominance.
-For notational simplicity, we study a version of our economy populated by n = 1 private agent-one needs only one representative agent in a Walrasian environment.
-Consider a policy comprised of a nominal transfer to that agent L, an in-kind tax $\tau$ levied on her, and government consumption of the good $\tau - \sigma$ , all strictly positive real numbers. $\sigma$ is then the surplus run by the government.
-A Walrasian equilibrium associated with this policy $(L, \tau, \sigma)$ is comprised of consumption of money $C_M$ and goods $C_C$ by the private agent and of a price level P > 0 such that the price-taking private agent optimally consumes:
+For notational simplicity, we study a version of our economy populated by I = 1 private agent-one needs only one representative agent in a Walrasian environment.
+Consider a policy comprised of a nominal transfer to that agent L, an in-kind tax τ levied on her, and government consumption of the good $\tau - \sigma$, all strictly positive real numbers. σ is then the surplus run by the government.
+A Walrasian equilibrium associated with this policy (L, τ, σ) is comprised of consumption of money C_M and goods C_C by the private agent and of a price level P > 0 such that the price-taking private agent optimally consumes:

-$$(C_M, C_C) = \arg\max C_C \tag{31}$$
+$$(C_M, C_C) = \arg\max C_C \tag{39}$$

-s.t.

-$$C_M + PC_C + P\tau \le Pe + L,$$
+$$s.t.
+C_M + PC_C + P\tau \le Pe + L, \tag{40}$$

-(32)

-$$C_M, \ C_C \ge 0, \tag{33}$$
+$$C_M, \ C_C \ge 0, \tag{41}$$